algolife-research/stochastic/doc/CASE_STUDIES.md

-# Phonon: Algorithmic Music Case Studies
+# Stochastic: Algorithmic Music Case Studies

-This document serves as both a historical overview of generative music and a practical guide to implementing these concepts within the Phonon framework.
-By leveraging Phonon's graph-based topology and physics-based timing, we can recreate seminal techniques from music history and explore new frontiers in visual music.
+This document serves as both a historical overview of generative music and a practical guide to implementing these concepts within the Stochastic framework.
+By leveraging Stochastic's graph-based topology and physics-based timing, we can recreate seminal techniques from music history and explore new frontiers in visual music.

 ---

 ## 1. The Dice Games (18th Century)
 **Historical Context:** Long before computers, composers like **W.A.
 Mozart** created "Musikalisches Wrfelspiel" (Musical Dice Games).
 These systems allowed anyone to compose a minuet by rolling dice to select pre-written measures of music.
 This was an early form of **aleatoric music**music determined by chance.

-### Implementation in Phonon
+### Implementation in Stochastic
-In Phonon, we replace dice with **Splitters** and **Gates**.
+In Stochastic, we replace dice with **Splitters** and **Gates**.

 **The "Mozart" Patch:**
 1.  **The Trigger:** A `Source` node provides the pulse (the "roll").